pebakery/pebakery-docs/Commands/WIM/WimInfo.md

 # WimInfo

-Display information about a Windows Imaging File (.WIM).
+Retrieves information about a Windows Imaging (.wim) file.

 ## Syntax